EggLinks/DanhengServer-Public/README.md

 ### Build

-Danheng server is built using Dotnet Framework
+DanhengServer is built using .NET Framework

 **Requirement: **